Latest Supporter Submission:

 This is because responsibility is not just a burden, as we often think it is.
 Responsibilities can be a hassle sometimes, but they also reflect personal power!
 Your responsibility means you have a choice.
 When you give up your responsibility, you’re giving up your choice, and thus your “power of agency” as Third Wavers would like to call it.
 So with this in mind, lets take a look at the different expectations between men and women, then try to determine if feminism really empowers women.

-If a woman is expected to make sacrifices at home OR at work, SOCIETY NEEDS TO CHANGE!
+If people judge how a woman is dressed, SOCIETY NEEDS TO CHANGE!